addy-dclxvi/blog/content/post/configuring-urxvt.md

 ## Configurations
 Now create a file called **~/.Xresources**.
 Then open it using your favourite text editor.
+In the several first lines, I put the terminal colorscheme.
 Colorscheme is one of most important part of terminal customization.
 URxvt uses base16 style colorscheme.
 It stores background color, foreground color, cursor color, black, red, green, yellow, blue, magenta, cyan, and white.